 Dogs temperament plays a significant role in all of this.
 For some dogs, you’ll want an aggressive bark correction.
 In contrast, other dogs might only need some minor corrections now and then to calm them down during excessive barking episodes.

 Q4.
-How do I know if a shock collar is too strong?
+How do I know if a shock collar is too strong for my Labrador Retriever?

 If you see marks or cuts on your dog’s neck, then the shock collar may be too strong for him.
 It depends on the size of your dog, but make sure it’s comfortable!
 If you’re still unsure, test out different settings in the store and see what fits best before purchasing!